 Directions: Add essential oils to a diffuser with recommended water.

 This oil blend is soothing to painful outbreaks and encourages healing.

 Directions: Add essential oils to the glass bottle, fill the rest of the bottle with aloe vera gel.

 10. Peaceful Blend Body Mist

-Essential oil blend that allows for an enhanced sense of well-being.
+This melissa essential oil blend allows for an enhanced sense of well-being.